 The general role of scrutineers is to oversee and observe that particular procedures at an election or poll are undertaken fairly and that votes are counted fairly and reasonably.
 As the emphasis in relation to the role of scrutineers is on overseeing and observing, it is expected that scrutineers must not talk to electoral officials involved in the roll scrutiny, the preliminary or official counts or in any recount.
-If a scrutineer believes that electoral procedures are not being followed he or she should draw the matter to the attention of the Electoral Officer.
-It should not be raised with other electoral officials.
+If a scrutineer believes that electoral procedures are not being followed he or she should draw the matter to the attention of the electoral officials.

-A scrutineer must also not seek from the Electoral Officer and other electoral officials any progressive voting trends during the preliminary count.
+A scrutineer must also not seek from the electoral officer and other electoral officials any progressive voting trends during the preliminary count.